ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } PlaintextInputShare;
 ~~~

-Field `extensions` is set to the list of extensions intended to be consumed by
+* Field `extensions` is set to the list of extensions intended to be consumed by
   the given Aggregator.
+Reports with unrecognized or repeated extensions will be
+  rejected during aggregation as specified in {{early-input-share-validation}}.
+  Additionally, the Leader MAY abort the upload request with error
+  "unrecognizedMessage".

-(See {{upload-extensions}}.)
-Field `payload` is set to the
+* Field `payload` is set to the Aggregator's input share output by the VDAF
-Aggregator's input share output by the VDAF sharding algorithm.
+  sharding algorithm.

 Next, the Client encrypts each PlaintextInputShare `plaintext_input_share` as
 follows: